LeMinh22621/music_app/README.md

   1. Display List's Song by with topic.
   2. Click a song on list to go to detail song page.
   3. Can be pause and play music.
-  4. Can be fast or low speed song.
+  4. Can be played faster or lower speed song.
+  5. The slider can be repositioned.